Ty Cobb to leave Trump's legal team, be replaced by Clinton impeachment lawyer

 Cobb tirelessly defended the president, repeatedly stating that the president “is not considering or discussing the firing of Special Counsel Robert Mueller.”

-Cobb’s retirement comes weeks after former New York mayor Rudy Giuliani joined Jay Sekulow on the president’s legal team defending him in Mueller’s probe into Russian meddling and potential collusion between Trump campaign associates during the 2016 presidential election.
+Cobb’s retirement comes weeks after former New York mayor Rudy Giuliani joined Jay Sekulow on the president’s legal team defending him in Mueller’s probe into Russian meddling and potential collusion with Trump campaign associates during the 2016 presidential election.
 Giuliani has vowed to reach a “resolution” with the special counsel.

 Trump’s legal team has been in flux over the last several months, amid John Dowd’s resignation.
 Dowd was Trump’s lead attorney on his legal team, and voiced strong opposition to Trump doing an interview with Mueller.